Life of a blog - blogging in 2024 and beyond

 I don’t have a blog.
 How do I start one?

 I would also recommend you to start writing somewhere.
-Bear blog, Medium or dev.to will give you a good amount of audience.
-It will also help you to see if blogging is indeed what you would like to do.
+Bear blog, Medium or dev.to will all give you a good amount of audience.
+It will help you to see if blogging is indeed something you would like to do.
 And if you are still here, I would recommend static site generators and hosting it in a custom domain.
-Just like writing, you can experiment hosting with Gitlab or Github pages.
+Just like writing, you can experiment hosting part with Gitlab or Github pages.
 Then see if it is something you want to invest in or not.
 Custom domains will give you more control.
-If you want to write topics which are not appealing to everyone, custom domains can give you some cover.

 Blogging starter pack

 Main reason for choosing Hugo is that it is a single package.
 Install the package and you don’t need any other dependencies for the website itself.
-You can write with just HTML, CSS without having to use pip or npm.
+Your post can just be HTML & CSS without having to use pip or npm.
 That is pretty important to me.
 While I currently use npm for Tailwind CSS, I am in the process of writing a css only version.
 The ability to do that is important to me.
 The Go templating language which Hugo uses gives you enough power to do loops and other things as well.
-And another reason is Hugo has first class support for most managed solutions like Gitlab and Github pages or Netlify.
+Another reason is Hugo has first class support for most managed hosting solutions like Gitlab and Github pages or Netlify.
 It is pretty straight forward.
 Their documentation is alright but needs a bit of getting used to.
 But there are ton of articles all over the internet when you want to setup features.
 These are good enough reasons for me to use Hugo.
 But I have heard good things about 11ty, Astro and Pelican.

 I have been using Netlify since I started this blog.
 They are pretty cool.
 You can also use Gitlab or Github pages as well.
-Sourcehut does provide hosting a static site with the condition that you cannot add tracking scripts to the website.
+Sourcehut does provide a hosting solution for static sites with the condition that you cannot add tracking scripts to the website.
 I am not sure if this includes analytics.
 It probably does.
 I haven’t got the time to investigate this which is why I haven’t moved to Sourcehut pages.
 I am a big fan of Sourcehut and Drew and intend to move my code there in the future.
 But if this is true, that kind of sucks.

 Analytics in itself is not bad.
 It helps you know where the audience are and understand your writing quality among other things.
 In fact, I use a client side analytics provider like goat counter specifically for this.
-You can just block my analytics if you care about it.
-There is no PII I collect and the analytics itself are basic.
+You can just block my analytics script if you care about it.
+There are no PII collected and the analytics itself are basic.
 So there is no harm for anyone.
 But analytics like Google Analytics are bad.
 Punishing everyone for this seems unfair.
 Anyways, his house his rules.

-In short, blogs and bloggin is not going anywhere.
+In short, blogs and blogging are not going anywhere.
 There will be more posts like this which encourages you to start blogging just like posts which declares it’s death.
 I hope the encouraging posts inspire more people to create a blog and to start writing.
 And I hope that number is higher than the people who didn’t start a blog because they kept seeing it’s dead.

 More reading